 Update θj's value by subtracting the the result from old value of θj (Equation 3)

 End the expression you will perform in the inner loop is

 There is also another method you can use for linear regression problem.
 It’s called normal equation.
-Advantage of this method, it eliminates learning rate (α) and solves optimum value of θ analytically (No need to choose learning rate, no iteration to get solution, results are directly optimal).
-Disadvantage, it requires matrix operations (transpose, multiplication, and inverse) having high complexity.
+The advantage of this method, it eliminates learning rate (α) and solves optimum value of θ analytically (No need to choose learning rate, no iteration to get a solution, the results are directly optimal).
+The disadvantage, it requires matrix operations (transpose, multiplication, and inverse) having high complexity.